liferay/liferay-docs/develop/tutorials/articles/14-themes-and-layout-templates/01-themes/01-theme-generator/03-overwriting-gulp-theme-tasks.markdown

 					}
 				});

-The example below fires before the `build:src` sub-task and reads the JavaScript files in the theme's `src` folder, minifies them with the `gulp-uglify` module, places it in the `./src/js` folder, and invokes `done`:
+The example below fires before the `build:war` sub-task and reads the JavaScript files in the theme's `build` folder, minifies them with the `gulp-uglify` module, places them back in the `./build/js` folder, and invokes `done`:

 		'use strict';